wp-plugins/ebook-store/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 4.9 =
+* Fixed a php warning.
+* Interface improvement of ebook upload section.

+= 4.8 =
+* Removed some warnings.
+* Custom post type icon added.
+* Custom post type view of the ebook added.

+= 4.7 =
+* Fixes regarding the ebook embedding and the free downloads feature.

+= 4.6 =
+* Various small fixes and translation improvements.

 = 4.5 =
 * Fixed function chaining for older php versions.